usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 ## Making Reasonable Modifications

-State/local governments need to make reasonable modifications when necessary to accommodate people with disabilities.
+State/local governments need to make <em>reasonable modifications</em> when necessary to accommodate people with disabilities.
 Here are some examples of specific scenarios involving a person with a disability that could be resolved with a reasonable modification:

 <table class="usa-table">
 <thead>